-2Examples of such companies are PayPal and Square in the USA and Ant Financial in China.
+3Examples of such companies are PayPal and Square in the USA and Ant Financial in China.

-3We use the term, transactions and sales to mean electronic transaction value and use these terms interchangeably.
+4We use the term, transactions and sales to mean electronic transaction value and use these terms interchangeably.
 Similarly, we mean electronic/digital transactions when we say transactions.
-In any context when the terms sales or transactions refer to something other than electronic transactions, it is explicitly mentioned.